ummadiviany/pds_assignment1/README.md

 ---
 ## Submission Instructions
 ### How to Submit
-1. Once you have ran all the test and are satisfied with the results, commit your changes using the following command:
+1. Once you have ran all the test and are satisfied with the results, commit your changes using the following commands in sequence:

+    To add all the files to the staging area:
     ```bash
     git add .
+    ```

+    To finalize the commit:
+    ```bash
     git commit -m "your_commit_message"
+    ```
+    To push the changes to your repository:
+    ```bash
     git push
     ```
      or use the VS Code GUI to commit your changes and push them to the remote repository.